-In 2013, NHS confirmed its commitment to equal rights of people with cognitive disabilities to technology and information access.
-Since that time, NHS has embarked on numerous assistive technology initiatives that promote independence and increase access to care, promote wellness and improve clinical outcomes and foster new delivery mechanisms.
+In 2013, Merakey (formerly known as NHS) confirmed its commitment to equal rights of people with cognitive disabilities to technology and information access.
+Since that time, Merakey has embarked on numerous assistive technology initiatives that promote independence and increase access to care, promote wellness and improve clinical outcomes and foster new delivery mechanisms.
 Several of these initiatives have been led by demonstration projects at Merakey AVS.

 The development of the Assistive Technology Program has been made possible through the generosity of our contributors.